 Tate trustees and the public interest

 In 2011 the Tate named two new trustees, one of whom is painter Tomma Abts.
 She is a 44-year-old German, recently appointed Professor of Painting at the Kunstakademie in Düsseldorf, who won the Turner Prize in 2006.
 As an artist trustee, she replaced Jeremy Deller, who won the Turner Prize in 2004.
-Abts’s paintings are all the same small size […]
+Abts’s paintings are… Continue reading Tate trustees and the public interest

 Olympic posters: our native genius